 2. The total dollar amount of funds that the institution will receive or has received from the Department pursuant to the institution’s Certification and Agreement for Financial Aid Grants to students.

 IUP received a total of $5,025,231 from USDE for the sole purpose of providing financial grants to our students.
 Priority was given to those students who demonstrate exceptional need, such as Pell Grant recipients.
-Funds will also be utilized to provide
+Funds were also utilized to provide

-emergency grants to assist with emergency costs that arise due to the coronavirus such as tuition, food, housing, course materials, technology, health care and childcare.
+emergency grants to assist with emergency costs that arose due to the coronavirus such as tuition, food, housing, course materials, technology, health care and childcare.

 4. The estimated number of students at the institution enrolled for at least one credit in either degree or non-degree programs who meet U.S. citizenship eligibility criteria and are thus eligible to receive emergency financial aid grants under Section